jamesallen0351/regression-project/README.md

 ## To Recreate my project

-- Create an .env file with your own username/pass/host to use the get_connection function in my acquire.py in order to access the Zillow database.
+- Create your own .env file with your own username/password/host to use the get_connection function in my acquire.py in order to access the Zillow database.

 - Make a copy of my acquire and prepare files to use the functions within the files.